How to Display a Katana Properly

 And, there are a few reasons for this setup.
 Traditionally, this reflects a form of peace.
 The right side is the fastest way to access the sword, while the left requires more movement to draw, signaling no aggressive intent.

-When the handle is on the left, all the beautiful ornamentation like the sageo cord and kurigata is facing outward for people to admire.
+When the handle is on the left, all the beautiful ornamentation like the sageo cord and kurigata is facing outward for people to see.

 Another reason for this position is that the mei (signature) on the sword, which is typically found on the side known as the omote, will also be visible when the handle is on the left.